 A high degree of technical knowledge about network design and industry trends are critical to meet these maintenance requirements.
 For that reason, it isn’t surprising that in many settings this responsibility will be assumed, at least in part, by a private partner, even if the public partner wants to own and operate the network.

 Maintenance for the network can be addressed in variety of ways.
-For example, a private partner might include a long-term warranty and extended service plan as part of a design-build P3, converting a design-build P3 to a “design-build-maintain P3.
+For example, a private partner might include a long-term warranty and extended service plan as part of a design-build P3, converting it P3 to a “design-build-maintain P3.
 Concerns related to technological obsolescence might need to be combined with and made a part of a “maintenance and operation” P3.

 In either case, a threshold question for the public partner is whether it has the personnel and the expertise necessary to maintain the internet network.
 If not, then it must decide how to select a private partner to assume that responsibility.